goosebearingbashshell/goosebearingbashshell.github.io/_pages/cpp/learn-cpp-express.md

 - include,
 - main function with return statement
 - std::cout and the `<<` operator.
+- intermediate values get destroyed if not stored (beware when using objects that reference to those, they become meaningless at the next statement)

 Current questions:
 - Why `<iostream>` and not `<iostream.h>`?